daizutabi/ivory/docs/tutorial/instance.md

 ## Hierarchal Structure

 Next create a `Dataset` instance.
-The `Dataset` class requires a `Data` instance as the first argument so that the corresponding dictionary have hierarchal structure.
+The `Dataset` class requires a `Data` instance as the first argument so that the corresponding dictionary have a hierarchal structure.

 ```python
 doc = """